1949 Atlantic hurricane season: Hurricane Two

 A tropical storm developed east of the northernmost Lesser Antilles on August 23.
 It moved west-northwestward and strengthened, becoming a hurricane on August 24.
 Moving through the Bahamas, the storm rapidly strengthened over the warm sea surface temperatures of the Gulf Stream.
 It became a major hurricane on August 26 and then passed just north of Nassau.
 At 18:00 UTC on that day, it peaked as a Category 4 hurricane with maximum sustained winds of 130 mi/h.
 Five hours later, the storm made landfall in Lake Worth, Florida, at the same intensity.
 On August 27, the hurricane weakened quickly after moving inland over Lake Okeechobee, but otherwise maintained hurricane intensity as it curved northward into southern Georgia.
 At 00:00 UTC on August 28, it degenerated into a tropical storm.
 It later ejected northeastward and tracked rapidly across the Southeastern United States, Mid-Atlantic, and New England.
 On August 29, the storm became extratropical over New Hampshire.

+Early in its duration, the cyclone dropped precipitation in the Lesser Antilles.
+Rains combined with intense thunderstorms caused minor damage to telephone poles and trees, as well as some power outages.
 In Florida, the storm produced strong winds, with highest official observations being sustained winds of 110 mph (180 km/h) at the Palm Beach International Airport and gusts of 155 mph (250 km/h) in Palm Beach.
 The most severe damage in South Florida occurred in Palm Beach, Jupiter, and Stuart; hundreds of homes, apartment buildings, stores, and warehouse buildings lost roofs and windows.
 Interior furnishings were blown through broken glass into the streets.
 Approximately 90% of homes and buildings were damaged in Stuart, leaving about 500 people homeless.
 Additionally, heavy rainfall caused water to enter numerous homes in Martin and Palm Beach Counties.
 Significant damage to crops also occurred, particularly to citrus.
 In Florida alone, the hurricane caused two deaths and at least $52 million in damage, $20 million of which was to agriculture.
 Minor impact was reported in other states, with local flooding and light wind damage in Georgia, The Carolinas, and Maryland.

 Tropical Storm Three

 A tropical depression formed to the east of the Lesser Antilles on August 30.
 It moved steadily west-northwestward, passing over Barbados as a weak tropical storm.
 Seven people drowned on the island and 27 houses were destroyed in Bridgetown.
+On Dominica, winds uprooted some trees, while rough seas damaged roads, jetties, and Landings.
 After entering the Caribbean Sea on September 1, hostile conditions weakened the storm, and the third tropical cyclone of the season degenerated into a tropical wave on September 3 to the south of the eastern tip of the Dominican Republic.